 - Guidance on the use of the terms 'vegetarian' and 'vegan' in food labelling

 Guidance has also been developed for the use of the terms 'vegetarian' and 'vegan' to assist consistent use of these terms in the UK.
 This aims to ensure where these terms are used, they are consistent and in a way consumers understand and do not mislead.

 If you're a retailer, and you only sell organic products directly to customers in your shop, you can label them as organic as long as 95% of the farm-grown ingredients used are organic.

-If you produce or prepare organic food, you must be certified by one of the organic control bodies if you want to sell or label it as organic.
+If you produce or prepare organic food, you must be certified by one of the organic control bodies if you want to sell or label it as organic, visit the GOV.UK website for information about organic control bodies.
 You can decide which body to register with based on your location and needs.

 Once registered you'll have to:

 - follow a strict set of guidelines laid down by national and international law

 - keep thorough and accurate records of production processes